Bududa: Landslides

 In the 21st century, a number of factors have converged to make the town of Bududa and the surrounding countryside prone to landslides, leading to loss of life and property.

 Several mudslides has previously struck the region, with the 2010 Ugandan landslide killing 100 people.

 Some of those factors include the volcanic nature of the soils, the steep terrain and the high reproductive rate of the population, putting pressure on the available habitable land.
 UBOS calculated the average annual growth rate of the population of Bududa District at 4.5 percent annually, on average, between 2014 and 2020.
 Bududa Town Council was growing faster at 4.6 percent annually, on average, between 2015 and 2020.
 When many people crowd on the side of a mountain, with loose soils and a lot of rain, catastrophic events may happen.

 Another factor in the persistence of these tragedies is the refusal of large number of residents to relocate away from the vulnerable areas due to lack of proper understanding, political influence and miscalculation.

 On 5 June 2019 landslides occurred in Bududa.
-Several landslides were triggered by heavy rain, killing 5 whilst 50 are believed missing, and leaving an estimated of 150 houses destroyed.
+Several landslides were triggered by heavy rain, killing 5 whilst 50 are believed missing, and leaving an estimated 150 houses destroyed.